Lousana

 Lousana is a hamlet in central Alberta, Canada within Red Deer County.
 It is located 4 km east of the junction of Highway 21 and Highway 42, approximately 45 km southeast of Red Deer.
+The hamlet was named by William Henry Biggs, a settler from Louisiana, Missouri, who sold a portion of his land to the Grand Trunk Pacific Railway around 1912 for the townsite.
+Biggs originally proposed naming the settlement "Louisiana" after his hometown.
+However, the Post Office Department shortened it to Lousana to avoid confusion with the U.S. state of Louisiana.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Lousana had a population of 42 living in 22 of its 30 total private dwellings, a change of from its 2016 population of 58.
 With a land area of 0.09 km2, it had a population density of in 2021.

 As a designated place in the 2016 Census of Population conducted by Statistics Canada, Lousana had a population of 58 living in 23 of its 28 total private dwellings, a change of from its 2011 population of 46.
 With a land area of 0.09 km2, it had a population density of in 2016.